Unfortunately, no matter whether it is smoking, or drinking, or whatever addiction your loved one has - until he wants

 My father died 3 years ago of pulmonary fibrosis - he never smoked, he was never really around people who smoked, nor in the coal mines or asbestos, etc. It was incredibly sad to watch my strong father, with his oxygen, and him gettin frailer and frailer.
 I loved my daddy so very much.

 .
 If he knows what COPD is - and it sounds like the doctor told him and probably gave him literature - well, ... the rest is up to him.
 But, as for you - maybe if you are spiritual, you may find a way to find peace that way.
 You really can't control another human being---not without a lot of resentments, his, and yours, and then, as those add up....people break up.
 And, you never could control someone else (your husband) to begin with.
 So the cycle goes.

 My husband thanked me for NOT riding herd over him - trying to control him.
 Societly has done its number on smokers - I do so hope that we as 'the ones who know best for all' can do something about obesity now.
 And then, meat eaters.
 And fish eaters.
 And gun owners.
 Or people who won't own guns.
 And on and on and on.
 Give yourself a break - and tell him how much you love him.
 And, nothing else about smoking.
 Give it up - give it away.
-You will feel so much better.